-The Company's prime contracts and subcontracts with agencies of the federal government accounted for 91% and 88% of the Company's revenues during 2009 and 2008, respectively.
-The Company has prime contracts with one federal government agency that accounted for 13% and 12% of the Company's 2009 and 2008 revenue, respectively, and prime contracts with another federal government agency that accounted for 0% and 29% of the Company's 2009 and 2008 revenue, respectively.
-Also, the company has subcontracts under two other companies for which work is done for federal agencies that account for 15% and 12% of the Company's 2009 revenue, and 0% of the 2008 revenue.
+The Company's prime contracts and subcontracts with agencies of the federal government accounted for 89% and 90% of the Company's revenues during 2011 and 2010, respectively.
+The Company has prime contracts with one federal government agency that accounted for 48% and 31% of the Company's 2011 and 2010 revenue, respectively.
+Also, the company has subcontracts under another company for which work is done for a federal agency that accounts for 16% of the Company's 2011 revenue and 17% of the 2010 revenue.

-The Company sold third party software and maintenance contracts under agreements with three major suppliers.
-These sales accounted for 26% of total revenue in both 2009 and 2008.
+The Company sold third party software and maintenance contracts under agreements with two major suppliers.
+These sales accounted for 40% of total revenue in 2011 and 29% of revenue in 2010.
 Resale of third party software is recognized upon delivery.
+Resale of third party maintenance is recognized ratably over the maintenance period.
 Revenue on third party software sales was recognized on a gross, as opposed to a net, basis in accordance with generally accepted accounting principles.